tgirke/GEN242-2018/pages/mydoc/mydoc_homework_07.md

    1. Genes
    2. Exons
    3. Exons by genes
-   4. Introns by genes
+   4. Introns by transcripts
-   5. 5'-UTRs
+   5. 5'-UTRs by transcripts

 ## C. DEG analysis